mathmaster13/fynotek/dates-and-times.md

 - In Fynotek, Monday is the first day of a Gregorian week, and Sunday is the seventh.
 - Like in the native system, any part of a date can be dropped if context is sufficient to specify the date, and when used formally, everything except the era is required.

-As an example, March 15 2020 is written in full as *fopo usrea aypo ayjeaj usñytejen aypoña uspopura fopura nosejen kynsijuon*.
+As an example, "Today is March 15 2020" can be written in full as *fopo usrea aypo ayjeaj usñytejen aypoña uspopura fopura nosejen kynsijuon fuho.*

 ### Abbreviation
 In either calendar system, abbreviations are made by writing the day-of-month, day-of-week, month, and year as numbers (in seximal, of course), in that order, and separated by dots. ***None of these can be omitted!*** For example, the abbreviation for March 15 2020 is *23.7.3.13203*.